Step-by-Step Guide to Planning and Delivering Your Seminar

 - When getting in front of the masses, deal with THEIR issues.
 That audience-first approach is also what helps you turn seminar attendees into paying clients without having to post more or push harder.

-- Make sure there is generous time for questions and answers—and use that moment to gather testimonials and feedback from seminar attendees while the experience is still fresh.
+- Make sure there is generous time for questions and answers – and use that moment to gather testimonials and feedback from seminar attendees while the experience is still fresh.

 Post-Seminar Follow-Up Tips to Convert Leads

 - Follow up on every lead and let them know you are calling to give them the opportunity to take advantage of the FREE consultation coupon they received at the seminar.
 They won’t come if you don’t ask!
 Having effective follow-up scripts that convert golf fitness prospects can make all the difference in turning seminar attendees into paying clients.
+As you refine your follow-up process, it’s also worth knowing how to convert lecture attendees through referrals — including which referral tactics to skip and what actually drives results.

 - Keep leads that do not come in and use them for future event invitations and marketing.
 This is another way to BUILD YOUR EMAIL DATABASE.
 Businesses that fail to follow up with seminar leads consistently miss out on one of the most valuable assets they’ve already earned.
+You can also grow your reach through referral partnerships by connecting with local golf clubs, courses, and instructors who can send warm leads your way.

 - Be willing to do consultations at the Lecture.
 This on-the-spot engagement is one of the most effective ways to turn seminar attendees into long-term recurring clients and build a sustainable revenue stream from your events.

 - If your intention is to “sell” you will fail.
 If it is to outflow information you will greatly succeed.
 Once you’ve mastered that mindset, the next step is to systematize your seminar results for lasting growth so every event builds on the last.
+Part of that system is knowing how to build a repeatable system beyond your seminar content so your marketing keeps working between events.

 An additional free business building tool...